facebookresearch/RAM/projects/self_taught_evaluator/README.md

 ## Synthetic Preference Data

+The pre-processed training data for preference fine-tuning can be downloaded here: https://huggingface.co/datasets/facebook/Self-taught-evaluator-DPO-data

+Below you can find instructions on how to replicate our data generation process.

 ### Generate worse response
 1. Given pairs of (instruction, baseline response), prepare prompts using the template specified in `data/prompts/worse_response.prompt`.
 2. Run generation on the prompts from step 1, to generate a "worse response" to the instruction.